 United also got the chance to meet up with Premier League side West Ham as the Hammers’ star players and manager Sam Allardyce, who were training at SGP after a weekend off, welcomed the NASL club to England with open arms.

 “What is really cool is that when you’re at St. George’s Park, there is a level of respect from everyone there,” Watson explained.
 “The big timers like West Ham, David Moyes, Howard Webb, everyone has a mutual respect for each other because people think ‘if they are here, they deserve to be here.’
-Everyone respects SGP so much, that if you are in their using the facilities then you’re on an equal level.”
+Everyone respects SGP so much, that if you are in there using the facilities then you’re on an equal level.”

 The second-tier club also spoke about the ‘aura’ surrounding SGP, as even though the building is just a few years old, that sense of history still oozes from their pores of the foundations, with memorabilia and artifacts on show to depict the rich history of the game in England.